Dr Joachim Ermer, Ermer Quality Consulting

-Dr Bernhard Böhm, Boehringer Ingelheim
+Dr Lisa Matzen, Boehringer Ingelheim

-Luisa Paulo, Hovione, ICH Q12 EWG Member
+Luisa Paulo, Hovione, Member of the ICH Q12 IWG

-Participants will thus have the opportunity to give feedback and ask questions directly to ICH´s Expert Working Group (EWG) members on how to move forward with the transition to and implementation of the lifecycle approach.
+Participants will thus have the opportunity to give Feedback and ask questions directly to ICH´s Q12 Implementation Working Group (IWG) members on how to move forward with the transition to and implementation of the lifecycle approach.

 The meeting will also address topics such as:

-- Identifying “Established Conditions” for Manufacture andControl?
+- What are “Established Conditions” for Manufacture andControl?